Overseas Highway, mile by mile

 5.2 — Stock Island, named for herds of livestock formerly kept here.

 5.1 — Boyd’s Key West Campground.
 Turn south onto 3rd Street (Stock Island); go one block and turn east onto Maloney.
 Boyd’s the closest campground to Key West.
 There are 150 RV sites with full hookups, some oceanfront, and another 53 sites for tents.
-A tropical atmosphere prevails, but many of the sites are tight.
-Still, it’s the closest campground to Key West.
 You can book your reservations online.

 Hogfish Bar and Grill.
-On the docks near Boyd’s Campground, at 6810 Front Street, is one of the best restaurants and tiki bars in the Keys.
+A great place, if you can find it.
+On the docks near Boyd’s Campground, at 6810 Front Street, The Hogfish is one of the best open-air restaurants in the Keys.
 Their specialty — the world-famous “Killer” Hogfish Sandwich, tender white hogfish meat, smothered in onions, swiss cheese and mushrooms piled high on a Cuban hoagie.
-Trust me, it doesn’t get any better than this.
+Yum.

 4.1 – Cow Key Channel Bridge